 There are very few foods from my childhood that I still eat.
 I use to LIVE on macaroni & cheese, chicken nuggets, Cocoa Puffs, and pizza.
 Over the years, I’ve replaced those foods with things like vegetables, fruits, salmon, and granola.
-The pizza however, has and never will leave/be replaced in my diet.
+The pizza, however, has and never will leave/be replaced in my diet.
 I mean, come on, it’s pizza!
 Who can live without it?
-Actually, a better question is, who would want to live without it?
+A better question is, who would want to live without it?
 Not me!
-I’ll trade a little extra time in the gym for a slice (or many slices) of pizza any day!
+I’ll trade a little extra time in the gym for a slice (or multiple slices) of pizza any day!

 Okay, okay, enough talk about pizza, and my undeniable love for it, this isn’t even a recipe for pizza (but, I’m sure I’ll be sharing one with you soon)!
-Like I was saying, the foods I eat now are very different than what I ate 20 years ago, with the exception of a few foods like the occasional slice of pizza, and the often enjoyed bowl of chili and sweet country cornbread.
+Like I was saying, the foods I eat now are very different than what I ate 20 years ago, except for a few foods like the occasional slice of pizza, and the often enjoyed bowl of chili and sweet country cornbread.

 Even though the chili I make today is slightly different than the chili I enjoyed in childhood (this recipe is vegetarian + more nutritious), it’s just as filling and delicious.
 My chili has even received certified approval by many avid meat eaters in my family.
 In fact, the first time I made it for Ryan he was convinced meat was in it!

 This Recipe Is One Of My Favorites Because

 - Is not only healthy, but super filling and satisfying (thanks to the kidney beans, lentils, and black beans).